 You can create a variety of primitive shapes with the vector Shape tools in Illustrator.
 Press and hold the Rectangle tool to view all the Shape tools, and then select the Rectangle tool.
 Drag on the artboard to draw a rectangle.
 As you drag, look for a diagonal magenta guide that shows a perfect square.

-Draw any type of polygon.
-Click the artboard with the Polygon tool and type the number of sides for your shape — for example, type 6 to create a hexagon.
+Press and hold the Rectangle tool in the Toolbar and select the Polygon tool.
+Click the artboard, and in the dialog box that opens, type the number of sides for your shape — for example, type 6 to create a hexagon.

 You can always change your shape dynamically by dragging the side widget.
 Try creating a triangle.

-To resize, drag any of the bounding box handles and look for the magenta guide to keep things aligned, or press Shift while dragging to constrain proportions.
+- To resize, drag any of the bounding box handles, or press Shift while dragging to constrain proportions.